luisarizmendi/openshift-demos/product-catalog/README.md

 ### 0) Fork APPs and GitOps repos and copy images to your repository

-You will need to introduce changes into the repos, so you need to fork them:
+You will need to introduce changes into the repos and accept Pull Requests, so you need to fork them:

 GitOps repo: